tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

   these are shown on the "All works by this author" screen.
 - Bedetheque: find the correct edition when searching by ISBN for older comics.
 - "Update books": the description field can now append text from multiple sites.
-- improved scrollbar accessibility + tap to jump
+- improved scrollbar accessibility + added tap-to-jump functionality
 - Android 16 tested/supported.

 FIXES:

-- optimizations in loading and displaying images
+- internal optimizations for memory handling and in loading images

 REMOVED: